 Drink plenty of fluids.
 This increases urine flow and reduces the risk of further stone formation.
 Healthy adults (no heart/liver/kidney disease) who have had a kidney stone should drink 12, 8-ounce glasses of fluids per day.
 Most of this should be water.
 The goal is to produce 1.5 to 2 quarts of almost colorless urine per 24 hours.

 You should collect your urine in a container and then drain it through a strainer to collect any stones or pieces of stones.
 Take these to your healthcare provider to help identify your specific type of stone to aid in future treatment and dietary changes.

-Each year, there is a 5% to 10% chance that a new stone will form (50% chance over the next 5 to 7 years).
-The risk is higher if you have a family history of kidney stones or have certain chronic illnesses such as hypertension, obesity, or diabetes.
+Each year, there is a 5% to 10% chance that a new stone will form.
+Over the next 5 to 7 years, there is a 50% chance that a new stone will form.
+The risk is higher if you have a family history of kidney stones or have certain chronic illnesses such as high blood pressure, obesity, or diabetes.
 However, there are lifestyle and dietary changes that you can make to reduce the risk of a recurrence.

 Most kidney stones are made of calcium.
 The following is advice for preventing a recurrence of calcium stones.
 If you don’t know the type of stone you have, follow this advice until the cause of your stone is determined.

 The most important thing you can do is to drink plenty of fluids each day, as described above.

 Certain foods, such as wheat, rice, rye, barley and beans, contain phytate, a compound that may lower the risk of recurrence of any type of stone.